kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

-1. **Publish the conditions** — a single Node status update setting `GracefulNodeShutdownInProgress=True` and `DrainInProgress=True`, both with reason `NodeShutdown`.
+1. **Publish the conditions** — a single Node status update setting `GracefulNodeShutdownInProgress=True` and `DrainInProgress=True`, both with reason `NodeShutdown` (a `DrainInProgress=True` that is already present is left as is; see below).
 The write is best-effort with a bounded retry: an unreachable API server must never delay the shutdown, and the write must complete inside the platform's shutdown window (the logind inhibit delay on Linux; the SCM preshutdown timeout on Windows).
 Today the shutdown manager records